fioprotocol/fips/fip-3.md

 ![](images/Diagram-New-Funds-Request.PNG)

 #### Fetching New Funds Request
-* Payer's wallet will compute look-up index by hashing Payer's FIO Public Key using Hash Function A and Secret + Payer's FIO Public Key as initialization vector.
+* Payer's wallet will compute look-up index by hashing Payer's FIO Public Key using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret + Payer's FIO Public Key as initialization vector.

 ![](images/Diagram-Fetching-Funds-Request.PNG)

 #### Rejecting Funds Request
-* Payer's wallet submits reject_funds_request with:
+* Payer's wallet records new action with:
   * Unencrypted:
     * Payer's FIO Public Key.
 This will allow Payer to locate their own responses.
     * Payer's FIO Address.
 This will be used to deduct bundled transactions.
   * Hashed:
-    * Payee's FIO Public Key hashed using Hash Function A and Secret + Payee's FIO Public Key as initialization vector.
+    * Payee's FIO Public Key hashed using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret + Payee's FIO Public Key as initialization vector.
 This will be used by Payee to find responses.
   * Encrypted with Secret + IV
     * FIO request ID
     * Status = rejected

 ![](images/Diagram-Rejecting-Funds-Request.PNG)

-#### Recording OBT Data
+#### Recording OBT Data aka accepting funds request
-* Payer's wallet submits new action with:
+* Payer's wallet records new action with:
   * Unencrypted:
     * Payer's FIO Public Key.
 This will allow Payer to locate their own responses.
     * Payer's FIO Address.
 This will be used to deduct bundled transactions
   * Hashed:
-    * Payee's FIO Public Key hashed using Hash Function A and Secret + Payee's FIO Public Key as initialization vector.
+    * Payee's FIO Public Key hashed using [Hash Function A](https://github.com/fioprotocol/fiojs/blob/3b3604bb148043dfb7e7c2982f4146a59d43afbe/src/tests/encryption-fio.test.ts#L65) and Secret + Payee's FIO Public Key as initialization vector.
 This will be used by Payee to find responses.
   * Encrypted with Secret + IV:
     * FIO request ID (if in response to request)
     * Status = sent_to_blockchain